lulalala/adequate_errors/README.md

 Rails errors API is simple to use, but can be inadequate when coping with more complex requirements.

-The API itself was originally a collection of message strings without much meta data.
-This makes the API very restrictive.
-Though `details` hash was added later to store meta information, many fundamental issues can not be fixed without altering the API and the architecture.
+The existing API was originally a collection of message strings without much meta data, making it very restrictive.
+Though `details` hash was added later for storing meta information, many fundamental issues can not be fixed without altering the API and the architecture.

-This gem redesigned the API on its own object, co-existing with existing Rails API, so nothing will break, allowing you to migrate the code one at a time.
+This gem redesigned the API, placing it in its own object, co-existing with existing Rails API.
+Thus nothing will break, allowing you to migrate the code one at a time.

 ## Quick start